Arjun599/learning-genius/index.md

 ### 2. ML Model Results & Discussion

 Now that we have applied preprocessing techniques to our data, we can run some models on it.
-The first model we will use on our data is Naive Bayes, which uses the distribution P(X_i|y) in the Bayes rule calculation.
+The first model we will use on our data is Naive Bayes, which uses the distribution P(X_i,y)/P(y) in the Bayes rule calculation.
 We will run Naive Bayes with several different distributions, and also use our preprocessed data, and compare the results.

 First, we run a Gaussian Naive Bayes, classifying each of the test data as either poisonous or edible.